Mr. Tesla's Personal Exhibit at the World's Fair

 Fig 298

-Fig 298a - See US Patent 390,721 - This motor/generator (it was used for both) is photographed above with the armature type shown in Fig 305 below, and later applied in the Niagara Falls generators.
+Fig 298a - See US Patent 390,721 - This motor/generator (it was used for both) is photographed above and below with the armature type shown in Fig 305 below, and later applied in the Niagara Falls generators.

 The models H I J represent a variety of rotating field, synchronous motors which are of special value in long distance transmission work.
 The principal embodied in these motors was enunciated by Mr. Tesla in his lecture before the American Institute of Electrical Engineers, in May, 1888.
 It involves the production of the rotating field in one of the elements of the motor by currents differing in phase and energizing the other element by direct currents.
 The armatures are of the two and three phase type.